gitter-badger/cecil/README.md

 # 🤖 Cecil - an AWS EC2 instance garbage collector

-Have you ever launched an EC2 instance and then forgotten to shut it down, and then it sat there for weeks racking up pointless AWS charges? 💰
+Cecil is a cloud-based tool designed to make it as hard as possible to let EC2 instance garbage accumulate and rack up pointless AWS charges. 💰

-Using AWS for **development and testing** is great, but it's all too easy to accumulate costly unused cloud resources.
-In a larger organization, it takes effort to manually track down who owns these resources, and whether they are still in use or not.
+When using AWS for **development and testing**, it's fairly easy to accumulate costly unused cloud resources.
+In a larger organization, it takes effort to manually track down who owns these resources and determine whether they are still in use or not.

 Cecil was created to solve this problem using automation and a self-serve approach.